mayur-oci/OciLogExporter/README.md

    Please take note of jobId:916912835 to track job and see its log with HTTP GET request on <hostname>/export/jobstatus?jobId=916912835 Log/status file will also be uploaded to same bucket at the end of the job
 ```
+Object Storage prefix shows the bucket hierarchy that will be created where exported logs will be put.
 ### API to track already submitted job

 #### Request